ionos-deploy-now/documentation/content/docs/git-integration.md

     GitHub Actions ->> IONOS: deploy
 ~~~

 Interactions between GitHub and Deploy Now are managed by the IONOS Deploy Now App, which requires read access to actions and metadata as well as write access to administration, secrets, code and workflows.
-The GitHub Actions build time of private repositories depends on your personal GitHub plan.
+The available GitHub Actions build time of private repositories depends on your personal GitHub plan.

 ## Workflow versions